Basal cell skin cancer

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Most of these cancers are cured when treated early.
-Some basal cell cancers return.
+Some basal cell cancers return in the same location.
 Smaller ones are less likely to come back.

-Basal cell skin cancer almost never spreads.
-If it is left untreated, it may spread into surrounding areas and nearby tissues and bone.
-In these cases, treatment can injure the appearance of the skin.
+Basal cell skin cancer almost never spreads beyond the original location.
+Left untreated, however, it may spread into surrounding areas and nearby tissues and bone.

-Call for an appointment with your health care provider if you have a sore or spot on your skin that changes in:
+Contact your health care provider for an appointment if you have a sore or spot on your skin that changes in:

-The American Cancer Society recommends that a provider examines your skin every year if you are older than 40 and every 3 years if you are 20 to 40 years old.
+The American Cancer Society recommends that a provider examine your skin every year if you are older than 40 and every 3 years if you are 20 to 40 years old.
 You should also examine your own skin once a month.
 Use a hand mirror for hard-to-see places.
 Contact your doctor if you notice anything unusual.

 The best way to prevent skin cancer is to reduce your exposure to sunlight.
 Always use sunscreen: